 What is the Stochastic Oscillator?

-The Stochastic Oscillator is an indicator that compares the most recent closing price of a security to the highest and lowest prices during a specific period of time.
-It moves back and forth between zero and 100 to provide an indication of the stock momentum.
-The stochastic oscillator is designed in a way that as the price increases, the closing price of the stock moves nearer to the maximum point during a specific period.
+The Stochastic Oscillator is an indicator that compares the most recent closing price of a security to the highest and lowest prices during a specified period of time.
+It gives readings that move (oscillate) between zero and 100 to provide an indication of the security’s momentum.

 Stochastic Oscillator Formula

-The formula for calculating Stochastic Oscillator is as follows:
+The formula for calculating the Stochastic Oscillator is as follows:

 %k = (Last Closing Price – Lowest Price)/(Highest Price – Lowest Price) x 100